Skip to main content

 • Network Port -- A connection point on a module for attaching network cables.

-• Neuroprosthetics -- Implanted or external devices that restore lost sensory or motor function through electrical stimulation and signal processing.
+• Neuroprosthetics -- Implanted or external devices that restore lost sensory or motor function through electrical stimulation.

-• NNP (Networked Neuroprosthetic) System -- An implantable neuromodulation system originally invented at Case Western Reserve University, consisting of a Power Module and multiple interconnected remote modules for stimulation and recording, now open source as the COSMIIC System
+• NNP (Networked Neuroprosthetic) System -- An implantable neuromodulation system originally invented at Case Western Reserve University, now open source as the COSMIIC System

 • NNP-API -- A MATLAB-based API providing high-level and low-level commands for controlling the COSMIIC System.
 Consists of the NNPCORE and NNPHELPERS classes.